gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 Your single-machine install will be the initial **Master**, and the `3` others should be configured as **Slave** pointing to this machine.

-After replication catchs-up, you will need to stop services in the single-machine install, to rotate the **Master** to one of the new nodes.
+After replication catches up, you will need to stop services in the single-machine install, to rotate the **Master** to one of the new nodes.

 Make the required changes in configuration and restart the new nodes again.